liliulab/MPET/README.md

-# MPET: Multi-level Protein Expression Trajectory Analysis
+# MPET: Modeling Protein Expression and Transport

 MPET is an R package for modeling regulatory mechanisms of surface protein expression using multimodal single-cell datasets.
 It provides tools to identify condition-specific pathways linking mRNA, intermediate regulators (ICTs), and disease conditions across multiple modules.